luapower/luapower-all/mmap.md

 * 'no_file' - file not found.
 * 'file_too_short' - the file is shorter than the required size.
 * 'disk_full' - the file cannot be extended because the disk is full.
+* 'out_of_mem' - size too large
 * 'invalid_address' - cannot map the file at the given address.
+* 'invalid_offset' - offset not aligned to page boundary.

 For other error conditions an OS-specific error code is returned instead.